HartmannLab/UELer/dev_note/gallery_width.md

 - The observer re-runs whenever the accordion resizes (parent width changes, sidebar toggles, browser zoom) and on window resize.
 The script is registered once per gallery render using a unique class token, preventing duplicate observers while keeping legacy Matplotlib fallbacks intact.
 - The initial `ipympl` canvas layout now leaves width at `100%` (instead of hard-coding `99%`) so the resize hook can apply pixel-precise dimensions without fighting `Layout` constraints; the scroll container keeps its 400 px viewport and hidden horizontal overflow, ensuring only vertical scrolling engages when needed.

+### Clipping Regression & Fix (2025-11-04)
+- Notebook capture showed ROI tiles still truncating on the right with horizontal scrollbars across the plugin.
+Inspecting the injected JS revealed we set `wrapper.style.minWidth = targetWidth` (and `minHeight`) when the resize observer fired, effectively locking the canvas wrapper to its initial pixel width.
+Any subsequent reduction in available space—accordion padding, scrollbar width, or notebook window resize—forced the container to grow instead of letting the canvas shrink, reintroducing the overflow.
+- The fix removes those `minWidth`/`minHeight` assignments while retaining explicit `width`, `height`, and `max*` bounds.
+The observer still recomputes `targetWidth = W * 0.98` on each resize, so the canvas stays slightly inside the accordion but can now shrink freely with the parent, eliminating the clipping without sacrificing the 98% ratio.
+- Unit tests (`tests.test_roi_manager_tags.ROIManagerTagsTests.test_configure_browser_canvas_applies_layout`) continue to assert the canvas layout wiring; manual notebook verification confirms the gallery resizes without horizontal scrollbars or truncation.